 - Is this niche likely to buy products?
 If so, do these products have a high price point?

 - Do you think targeting the main niche keyword is easy for ranking, or should you focus on some sub-categories/niches?

 - Can any of the sub-categories be grouped together?
 Do any of the topics go hand in hand?
 Are they complementary?

 - Are there enough topics within this niche to create a lot of content?

 - Will you enjoy writing 30-40 pages of content based on this niche?

 In the end, you will have a final niche that satisfies all or probably most of the questions.
 This will be the one you should choose to start your blogging journey.

 Not only will the blog have enough topics to write, but you will also have a chance to solve different problems by offering affiliate products.
 Moreover, you will have an active social media audience to interact with.

 You see, choosing a profitable niche will make a huge difference if you want to make a steady income from your blog.

-I hope you liked this strategical approach and will use the same in the future.
-If you have any questions, then shoot a comment down below.
+I hope you liked this strategical approach and use the same for finding a good niche.
+If you have any other questions, then shoot a comment down below.